zimme/meteor-iron-router-auth/README.md

 });
 ```

-On redirect this hook sets a Session variable named ```iron-router-hook-auth.route``` to the current route before redirecting, that way you can redirect back on successful login, and if you use replaceState on that redirect the ```signIn``` route won't be in the history.
+On redirect this hook sets a Session variable named ```iron-router-auth.route``` to the current route before redirecting, that way you can redirect back on successful login, and if you use replaceState on that redirect the ```signIn``` route won't be in the history.

 Example of ```signIn``` route with replaceState on redirect
 ```js